ayyeka/aws_iot_core_integration/edited_structure_readme.md

 ### Configuration Process Overview

-**Step 1**: Configure custom device authentication process
+**Step 1**: Configure simple authentication process
 * Create a Custom Authorizer Lambda function
 * Create an Authorizer on AWS IoT Core
+* Test authentication process

+**Step 2**: (Optional) Configure custom device authentication process with `Things registry`
+* Create a Custom Authorizer Lambda function
+* Create an Authorizer on AWS IoT Core
-* (Optional) Register a device in the Things Registry
+* Register a device in the Things Registry
-* (Optional) Modify the authorizer Lambda to check if the device exists in the registry
+* Give the auth Lambda access to `Things registry`
+* Test Custom Authorizer

-**Step 2**: Configure a data processing rule
+**Step 3**: Configure a data processing rule
 * Create a data processing Lambda function
 * Create a `rule` and an `action`
+* Test Data Processing rule

+# Intro and explaination

+##### The main difference to note between simple and custom authentication process :

+* aws_iot_authorizer_simple just checks the username and password sent by the device over MQTT against a constant USERNAME and PASSWORD, so basically there is only one master (username, password) pair and all devices should provide it and have it hard coded in their running code/script.

+* aws_iot_authorizer_things_registry on the other hand gets a username, password pair and checks them on your aws iot thing registry to make sure you’ve registered this device as a “thing”, and compares username to UUID and password to SECRET_KEY.
+Note that UUID and SECRET_KEY are “thing” attributes that you define when creating the thing.
+So here each device has it’s own credentials that will be checked against the thing registry.
-## **Step 1**
+# **Step 1**
 ### Creating an Authorizer Lambda

-1. Download the project from GitHub: http://github.com/ayyeka/aws_iot_core_integration For authorisation, two lambdas are available, `aws_iot_authorizer_simple` and `aws_iot_authorizer_things_registry` The difference is important to note,
+1. Download the project from GitHub: [aws_iot_core_integration](http://github.com/ayyeka/aws_iot_core_integration)
-* `aws_iot_authorizer_simple` just checks the username and password sent by the device over MQTT against a constant `USERNAME` and `PASSWORD`, so basically there is only one master (username, password) pair and all devices should provide it and have it hard coded in their running code/script.

-* `aws_iot_authorizer_things_registry` on the other hand gets a `username`, `password` pair and checks them on your aws iot thing registry to make sure you've registered this device as a "thing", and compares username to `UUID` and password to `SECRET_KEY`.
-Note that UUID and SECRET_KEY are "thing" attributes that you define when creating the thing.
-So here each device has it's own credentials that will be checked against the thing registry.
-2. Locate the file  `lambda_function.py` under the `aws_iot_authorizer_simple` or `aws_iot_authorizer_things_registry` directory depending on your auth choice.
+2. Locate the file  `lambda_function.py` under the `aws_iot_authorizer_simple`

-3. This Lambda will authorize devices with MQTT username and password that match certain constants in the Python code in the case of using `aws_iot_authorizer_simple` or in case of  `aws_iot_authorizer_things_registry` it will check them against the aws iot thing registy like explained earlier.
+3. This Lambda will authorize devices with MQTT username and password that match certain constants in the Python code `aws_iot_authorizer_simple`
-In case of using authorizer_simple edit these constants in `lambda_function.py` code to match your setup:
+You can edit these constants in `lambda_function.py` code to match your setup:
     ```
     USERNAME = "TestUserName"
     PASSWORD = "TestPassword"